Control of Academic Spaces

 When faculty members or student workers need keys to offices or classrooms within a department, the chairman signs a key authorization card.
-Faculty and staff may be approved to receive departmental sub-master keys; the providing of submasters to student workers is unneccessary in most cases.
+Faculty and staff may be approved to receive departmental sub-master keys; the providing of submasters to student workers is unecessary in most cases.
 The approved key authorization card can then be taken to the key distribution center in the Administration Building.
-Approval of exterior building door keys require the adiitonal signature of the dean.
+Approval of exterior building door keys require the additional signature of the dean.

 b.
 The chair should monitor the return of keys to Plant Management when employees are terminated.
 A current key list may be requested from Plant Management.
 Loss control suggests that chairs ask student employees for their keys and return them directly.

 c.
 Maintain a departmental inventory of all keys authorized and retrieved.

 d.
 Use a special memo to request Campus Safety to open departmental doors for student workers during evening or weekend hours, rather than issue students submaster keys.